badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria/lessons.md

       })(window,document,'https://static.hotjar.com/c/hotjar-','.js?sv=');
   </script>

-title: Great, you're all signed up!
+title: Great, here's your lessons!
-subtitle: You can find your lessons and how to start below
+subtitle: You can find out how to get started below.
 intro: >-
     Please check your inbox and spam folder, and mark "not spam" or add `hello@robmcdonald.me` to your contacts list.
 ---